 Car Air-Conditioner (Car A/C): Background

 Firstly, Air Conditioning is the process of making the air comfortable for the car’s occupants.
-The engineers achieve this by making changes in air’s properties.
-This mainly includes its temperature and humidity.
-An air conditioner is a device which changes and controls the properties of air.
+The engineers achieve this by making changes in the air’s properties.
+Thus, it mainly includes its temperature and humidity.
+An air conditioner is a device that changes and controls the properties of air.
 Basically, it improves the air quality and its thermal condition.
 A car air conditioner also does the same.
 Now, let’s understand the working of the Refrigeration Cycle employed in modern-day car A/Cs.

 - Receiver Dryer